ysong02/draft-song-lake-ra/draft-song-lake-ra.md

 In background-check model, the Attester sends the evidence to the Relying Party.
 The Relying Party transfers the evidence to the Verifier and gets back the attestation result from the Verifier.

-EDHOC session is between the Attester and the Relying Party.
+An EDHOC session is established between the Attester and the Relying Party.
-A negotiation of the evidence type is required Before the Attester sends the evidence.
+A negotiation of the evidence type is required before the Attester sends the evidence.
 All three parties need to be aligned with one selected evidence type.
 The Attester first sends a list of the provided evidence types formatted to a Attestation proposal as an EDHOC EAD item to the Relying Party,  .
 The Relying Party transfers the list to the Verifier and should receive at least one supported evidence type from the Verifier.